 Query id:[1001002491453065719]

-You can execute the following SQL statement to view information, such as the query queue name, current status, and queue time, for SQL statements in active queries.
+You can run the following SQL statement to view the query queue name, status, and queue time for active queries.

 SELECT